-SECTION 6.5 COURSEWORK.
+SECTION 6.4 COURSEWORK.
 Coursework performed during the student conduct process shall be considered conditional.
 Credit for such coursework may be affected, delayed, denied, and/or revoked based on a final finding of misconduct and/or a sanction imposed under the Code.
 In addition, subject to the other provisions of the Code, a delay in the granting of a degree or diploma may be imposed and/or a degree that was awarded prior to a final decision under the Code may be revoked.

-SECTION 6.6 EDUCATIONAL CONFERENCE.
+SECTION 6.5 EDUCATIONAL CONFERENCE.

-Section 6.6.1 Scope of the Educational Conference.
+Section 6.5.1 Scope of the Educational Conference.
 The Educational Conference is a meeting between SCCS and the Respondent in which the following generally occurs:

-- (1) SCCS orally informs the Respondent about the allegations made against the Respondent and, if requested by the Respondent, provides the Respondent with a reasonable opportunity to review the written allegations, if any, received by SCCS. - (2) SCCS provides the Respondent with an opportunity to respond to the allegations including, without limitation, an opportunity to present information to SCCS concerning the allegations and identify witnesses whom the Respondent believes SCCS should interview to obtain additional information. - (3) Both SCCS and the Respondent may ask questions to each other and seek clarifying information about the allegations, the possible sanction(s), and the student conduct process. - (4) Based on information provided by the Respondent during the Educational Conference, SCCS may issue a no-action determination (Section 7.4.1) or continue its investigation in order to determine whether it is more likely than not that the Respondent violated the Standards of Conduct.
+- (1) SCCS orally informs the Respondent about the allegations made against the Respondent and, if requested by the Respondent, provides the Respondent with a reasonable opportunity to review the written allegations, if any, received by SCCS. - (2) SCCS provides the Respondent with an opportunity to respond to the allegations including, without limitation, an opportunity to present information to SCCS concerning the allegations and identify witnesses whom the Respondent believes SCCS should interview to obtain additional information.

+- (3) Both SCCS and the Respondent may ask questions to each other and seek clarifying information about the allegations, the possible sanction(s), and the student conduct process. - (4) Except in cases that include Title IX Allegations, based on information provided by the Respondent during the Educational Conference, SCCS may issue a no-action determination (Section 7.5.1) or continue its investigation in order to determine whether it is more likely than not that the Respondent violated the Standards of Conduct.

-Section 6.6.2 Notice of Educational Conference.
+Section 6.5.2 Notice of Educational Conference.

 A Notice of Educational Conference is a written notice through which SCCS notifies the Respondent that SCCS has received allegations that the Respondent has engaged in misconduct; instructs the Respondent to attend or schedule an Educational Conference; and provides the Respondent with other information about the student conduct process.
-A Notice of Educational Conference generally will include the following information: (1) notice that SCCS has begun or will begin an investigation of allegations SCCS received concerning the Respondent's conduct; (2) notice of a disciplinary hold, if any, that the University has implemented or will implement with respect to the Respondent; (3) a brief description of the Respondent's alleged conduct; (4) a preliminary list of potential violations of the Standards of Conduct, based on the Respondent's alleged conduct; (5) notice of the Respondent's right to be assisted and/or supported by an Advisor throughout the student conduct process, in accordance with Section 5.3; (6) the internet address where the Respondent can review a copy of the Code; (7) a date, time, and place for an Educational Conference with SCCS to discuss the incident, or, in the alternative, an instruction that the Respondent contact SCCS to schedule an Educational Conference within the time frame designated in the Notice of Educational Conference; and (8) notice of the consequences of failing to comply with SCCS's instruction to attend or schedule an Educational Conference.
+A Notice of Educational Conference generally will include the following information: 1. notice that SCCS has begun or will begin an investigation of allegations SCCS received concerning the Respondent's conduct; 2. notice of a disciplinary hold, if any, that the University has implemented or will implement with respect to the Respondent; 3. a brief description of the Respondent's alleged conduct; 4. a preliminary list of potential violations of the Standards of Conduct, based on the Respondent's alleged conduct; 5. notice of the Respondent's right to be assisted and/or supported by an Advisor throughout the student conduct process, in accordance with Section 5.3, including information about the role of an Advisor; 6. the internet address where the Respondent can review a copy of the Code; 7. a date, time, and place for an Educational Conference with SCCS to discuss the incident, or, in the alternative, an instruction that the Respondent contact SCCS to schedule an Educational Conference within the time frame designated in the Notice of Educational Conference; and 8. notice of the consequences of failing to comply with SCCS's instruction to attend or schedule an Educational Conference.